-Over the past year, Emma and her husband Johnnie have refurbished The Black Horse to its’ former glory and then some.
+Over the past year, Emma and husband Johnnie have refurbished The Black Horse to its’ former glory and then some.
 Officially re-opening on the 1st of December 2018, they took a big risk and it certainly paid off.
 Read on to find out a bit more about why you need to add this to your list of the best country pubs in the South to visit.

-After lunch we explored the “The Garden Room”, the latest addition to The Black Horses’s refurbishment.
-It is a café/ dining room which opens out with bi-fold doors onto a superb patio area, that leads up to their garden.
+After lunch, we explored the “The Garden Room”, the latest addition to The Black Horses’s refurbishment.
+A café/ dining room which opens out with bi-fold doors onto a superb patio area, that leads up to their terrace garden.
 The garden itself features the most stunning views over the glorious South Downs.
-The Garden Room” is somewhere that people can go to grab a coffee or some breakfast and do some work, or to enjoy a slice of cake in the afternoon or just a light and informal lunch.
+The Garden Room is somewhere that people can go to grab a coffee or some breakfast and do some work, or to enjoy a slice of cake in the afternoon or just a light and informal lunch.
 They are installing a pizza oven which will be used when the restaurant is closed, so that people can still come and enjoy a hot meal at the pub, even after usual service hours.

-In essence, The Black Horse in Amberley is one of those “little gems” that everyone needs to know about.
+The Black Horse in Amberley is one of those “little gems” that everyone needs to know about.
 What Emma and Johnnie have created from their wealth of experience and time in the industry is an elegant, classic and timeless establishment where you can go and enjoy a cosy glass of red by the fire with your loved one (dog’s welcome!), you can feast with your family over sumptuous Sunday roasts in the main dining room whilst you watch the chefs hard at work or you could grab your best girlfriends/ boyfriends and take over “The Tack Room” for a more intimate dining experience on a special occasion.